 The wallet also makes recurring payments easier.
 You can use it to make payments without the customer's presence while freeing yourself from PCI DSS constraints.
 These payments can be made in bulk using the Sips Office Batch connector.

-WL Sips can accept all currencies provided that your acquiring contract accepts them.
+Worldline Sips can accept all currencies provided that your acquiring contract accepts them.
 This contract enables payments to:

 - either be converted into a single currency when your account is credited

 - or be created in the acceptance currency, which is displayed to the customer

 During the acceptance phase, Worldline Sips sends the currency code in the authorisation request and in the transactions captured by the acquirer.
 The acceptance process is carried out using the original currency (currency of the holder’s card).
 When acquiring (capturing) payments, if your payment is made in Euros, the acquirer makes the conversion into Euros.
 The conversion details are provided in the Reconciliations reports (depending on the acquirer).

 During the acceptance and acquiring phases, the process is carried out in the original currency (currency of the holder's card).
 No currency conversion is performed.
 The various amounts (gross, net, and commissions) are specified in the original currency in the Reconciliations reports (depending on the acquirer).